Chowka bhara: Rules

 If a player has cast either a 4 or an 8, the player will have another turn to cast the dice.
-The player does not have to move any of his pawns until he has cast 1, 2, or 3.
+The player does not have to move any of their pawns until they have cast 1, 2, or 3.

-For example, if a player casts a 4, he will get another chance to roll the dice.
-If on the second turn he gets a 3, then the player can move one of his pawns 4 squares and one of his other pawns 3 squares.
-He can of course choose to move the same pawn (4+3) 7 squares if he wants to.
+For example, if a player casts a 4, they will get another chance to roll the dice.
+If on the second turn they get a 3, then the player can move one of their pawns 4 squares and one of their other pawns 3 squares.
+They can of course choose to move the same pawn (4+3) 7 squares if they want to.
 This argument can be extended to the player getting 3 or more consecutive turns.